 To obtain and configure the Playground sample, follow the steps below.

-You can check out the samples repository from GitHub.
+You can check out the repository of the OAuth 2.0 sample from GitHub.
 Follow the instructions here to checkout the folder.
+We refer

 Open a terminal window and add the following entry to the